-Students will sign-up for an individual faculty/student mentorship meeting outside of class time.
-The purpose will be to get instructor feedback on their research interests and preliminary ideas about the development of a final Socially and Politically Engaged Art Project Proposal.
+\Students will sign-up for an individual faculty/student mentorship meeting outside of class time.
+The purpose will be to get instructor feedback on their research interests and preliminary ideas about the development of a final Socially and/or Politically Engaged Art Project Proposal.

-T - 2/11 Lecture/discussion: How does Contemporary Art respond to particular political realities and how is this complicated by the politics of image distribution and consumption in a globalized economy?
-DUE:
+Lecture/discussion: How does Contemporary Art respond to particular political realities and how is this complicated by the politics of image distribution and consumption in a globalized economy?

 - Reading for activity/discussion: Art and Politics Now; State Power and States of Emergency, p.
-98 - 117 - An-My Lê, Protest, Art 21 (video: 13 min. e-learning) - The Art of Conflict, by Valerie Vaughn (film on the political murals of Northern Ireland)
+98 117 - An-My Lê, Protest, Art 21 (video: 13 min. e-learning) - Street art, politics and violence intersect in Northern Ireland, PBS Jun 11, 2021 (video: 8 min. e-learning)